 People who want to be far from the madding crowd, but don’t want to fork out insane Sentosa Cove prices.
 Also for homeowners who prize seafront living over having a mall or hawker centre nearby.

 Balking at the price tag that comes with a private landed property?
-Check out these HDB terrace flats that provide a landed living experience in a public housing setting.
+Check out these HDB terrace flats that provide a landed living experience in a public housing setting and All you need to know about buying a landed home in Singapore.